adasdead/strangemod/README.md

 <h1 align="center">StrangeMod (in dev)</h1>

-> __Warning__: 1.16.5 is no longer supported, use the [latest](https://github.com/adasdead/strangemod) version!
+> __Warning__: This is the LTS version of the mod for 1.16.5, which will be supported until the popularity of 1.16.5 fades.

 A very strange mod for Minecraft version **1.16.5**.
 The project has no clear goal, we add whatever comes to our mind.
 Of course, sometimes we borrow some ideas from other mods and games for items/blocks, but we try to come up with a lot of things ourselves.

-The mod contains various items: starting from an anonymous mask that adds a Jump Boost effect, ~~ending with a buggy fork that you can eat your enemies with~~.
+The mod contains various items: starting from an anonymous mask that adds a Jump Boost effect, ending with a buggy fork that you can eat your enemies with.

-We try to write the best quality code possible, but because we have little experience in creating mods for Minecraft, it sometimes (or maybe everywhere xd) turns out to be terrible. ~~Therefore, if you can somehow improve the situation with the code, feel free to make pull requests.
-If you also have ideas on what else nonsense can be added to the mod, suggest them in issues.~~
+We try to write the best quality code possible, but because we have little experience in creating mods for Minecraft, it sometimes (or maybe everywhere xd) turns out to be terrible.

 ## Building